sanriodev/sanriodev/README.md

 Hey 👋

-I use Gitlab at work but you can still find some random stuff here. 🧙
+I use Gitlab at work, and my own Gitlab instance for my own projects, but you can still find some random stuff and some mirrors here. 🧙

 <details>
   <summary>🛠️ check this out!</summary>